 Future Leaders Programme

-Investing in leaders of the future – empowering health professionals to make a difference now
+Investing in leaders of the future – empowering health professionals to make a difference no

-Health Education England working across Yorkshire and the Humber (HEE YH) is passionate about leadership.
-The Future Leaders Programme offers opportunities for medical and dental trainees, public health registrars, and qualified nurses, allied health professionals, pharmacists, and health care scientists working within Yorkshire to do a one-year Leadership Fellowship to help grow and develop their personal leadership skills.
+Health Education Yorkshire and the Humber is passionate about leadership.
+The Future Leaders Programme offers opportunities for medical and dental trainees, public health registrars, and qualified nurses/midwives, allied health professionals, pharmacists, and health care scientists working within Yorkshire to do a one-year Leadership Fellowship to help grow and develop their personal leadership skills.

 The Future Leaders Programme enables the Leadership Fellows to: